MileHacker Logo

 Current Situation Impact

-Most places are closed due to conflict.
+Most establishments are closed due to conflict.
 Schedules are entirely unpredictable.
-Many businesses were looted or destroyed.
+Many businesses have been looted or destroyed.

 Unpredictable Environment